by Catherine Haug, March 2, 2011; originally published on The EssentiaList (8a, 8b).

 Caution: always use purified water in the Neti pot (distilled or filtered water is best).
 Never use tap water.
 To purify water: Boil water for 1 minute (or 3 minutes if more than 6500 feet above sea level), then allow to cool.
-Bleach can also be used in a pinch, but after adding the bleach, let the water sit for at least 10 minutes to allow the bleach to evaporate and decompose, before using in the Neti pot.
+[March 2020 Note: while adding bleach to water is an alternative to boiling water, the newest version of bleach is highly concentrated, so less is needed to add to water before using.
+After adding the bleach, let the water sit for at least 10 minutes to allow the bleach to evaporate and decompose, before using in the Neti pot.]

 How to use a Neti pot

 It involves a warm salt-water solution that is poured through one nostil and exits through the other nostril.
 Using salt in the water eases the discomfort and burning sensation from plain water (such as you experience when swimming or diving).
 See Holistic Healing: How to Use a Neti Pot (6).
-See also videos (7): The Official Neti Pot Demo Video (2 min) or Neti Pot for Nasal Irrigation (5 min).
+See also videos: The Official Neti Pot Demo Video (2 min (7a)) or Neti Pot for Nasal Irrigation (5 min (7b)).

 As with any home remedy, it can be overused.
 “A conference abstract presented in November 2009 indicated that frequent nasal irrigation led to higher rates of sinus infections, which was likely due to alterations in nasal immunological chemistry brought on by flushing out the protective elements of the mucos membrane of the nose.
 No such results were observed for short term use.”
 (2c)

 - Health and Yoga: History of Enema (www.healthandyoga.com/html/enema/enema-history.html)